spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

     SPRING_CLOUD_STREAM_KAFKA_BINDER_ZKNODES: [ZooKeeper_Service_IP_Address:ZooKeeper_Service_Port]
 ```

-Push the `UsageDetailSender` application using its manifest YAML file:
+Then you need to push the `UsageDetailSender` application by using its manifest YAML file, as follows:

 ```
 cf push -f usage-detail-sender.yml
 ```

-Create a CF manifest yaml `usage-cost-processor.yml` file for the `UsageCostProcessor` using its configuration properties:
+You need to create a CF manifest YAML file called `usage-cost-processor.yml` for the `UsageCostProcessor` to define its configuration properties, as follows

 ```
 applications: